Glanceyes/GPR_in_diffusion/README.md

-# [AI503 Project] Gaussian Process Regression in Diffusion Models for Time Series Data
+# [KAIST AI503 Project] Gaussian Process Regression in Diffusion Models for Time Series Data

 In this project, we explore how to incorporate **Gaussian Process Regression (GPR)** into a **Diffusion Model** for one-dimensional time series data.
 The general idea is as follows: